The Pearl (Charlotte): History

-The exact location of the district will be just outside of Uptown Charlotte in Dilworth about a mile away from Atrium's flag hospital Carolinas Medical Center.
+The exact location of the district will be just outside of Uptown Charlotte in Midtown Charlotte about a mile away from Atrium's flag hospital Carolinas Medical Center.
 The entire 26 acre site was owned by Atrium at the time of the announcement.
 The initial rezoning that was approved at the end of 2021 for 14 acre was for mixed-used development district with optional previsions.
 This zoning designation is flexible enough to allow varied mixed uses to include medical offices, hotels, multi-family housing and retail.
 In August 2022 demolition began on a decommissioned Atrium data center on the site located at 801 S McDowell Street.
 Formal ground-breaking is expected at the end of 2022.
 In the future the district could be expanded to 40 acre.

 The district has outlined $94 million in infrastructure improvements and additions needed to accommodate the development.
 They have requested $75 million of that to be funded by the public sector.
 The split is $40 million from Mecklenburg County and $35 million from the city.
 Some of the incentives include walking and cycling connections and a plaza at a cost of $9.07 million, intersection improvements for $5.88 million, road improvements for $13.98 million, an 800-space public parking deck for $28.15 million, and a pedestrian underpass for $3 million.
 In November 2021 the city approved $35 million of incentives.
 Then in December 2021 Mecklenburg County approved $40 million of incentives.

 Baltimore based Wexford Science + Technology has been selected as the district developer.
 They are the developer behind Winston-Salem, North Carolina's Innovation Quarter that the district will be patterned after.
 The company also created a similar district in Baltimore called BioPark which is a medical innovation district for the University of Maryland.
 This campus features labs and medical office buildings for collaborative biomedical research.

 In July 2021 Atrium Health and Wake Forest School of Medicine received approval from two accrediting organizations to open a school for third- and fourth-year medical students.
 These accrediting organizations are The Liaison Committee on Medical Education and the Southern Association of Colleges and Schools Commission on Colleges.
 The two-year school opened in March 2022.
 Dr. Angela Sharkey, a pediatric cardiologist was hired to be the senior associate dean for education to develop the school's curriculum.
 She started in September 2021.
 The curriculum will be patterned after the flagship campus in Winston-Salem, North Carolina.
 The school will use different teaching methods, such as holograms and plasticized cadavers, with potential to teach virtual courses between the two campuses.
 About 20 students were expected to be a part of the first group of students.
 In the spring of 2021 7 Wake Forest School of Medicine students began doing rotations at Atrium Health.